 Why Theory Matters

-Dynamic network theory shows how the entities above, for example, are perceived to impact each other in relation to the general goal of getting important things done.
-Thus, it's a unique way to show how our critical entity categories are connected in our most important activities.
+Dynamic network theory shows how the actors above, for example, are perceived to impact each other in relation to the general goal of getting important things done.
+Thus, it's a unique way to show how critical entity categories are connected in our most important activities.
 Dynamic network theory explains how this all happens with the data collected.

 How Long Does It Take?

-Entities Currently Used in the Work Network Survey
+Actor Categories Commonly Used in the Work Network Survey

 Why Theory Matters